Is it Time to Tackle the Bathroom Cleaning?

 Shower and Showerhead

 Mr. Clean Magic Eraser will tackle that tough tub ring in no time.
 Use your commercial or homemade cleaner to wipe down the inside of the tub.
 If you have hard water, follow the directions to descale the showerhead.
 If your shower curtain and liner are cloth, put them in the laundry.
-If they are vinyl, wipe them down with a gentle cleaner.
+If they are vinyl, wipe them down with a gentle detergent.

 Now here’s a hack for better mornings – replace a standard showerhead with an adjustable rain showerhead.
 Get a better spray with the pressure you prefer.